Kambô: The Ultimate Guide

 Kambô Treatment: What to Expect

-Once the frog has been harvested, it is typically tied up for 3 days, during which time its secretion is scraped off of the back and limbs using a wooden stick without harming it.
-When enough kambô has been collected, it is dried on a so-called kambô stick, and the giant monkey frog is freed back into the moist, broad-leaf trees of Amazonia.
+The tree frog is carefully harvested in the early hours of the morning after a considerable fall of torrential Amazonian rain, and its secretion is collected by scraping it off of the back and limbs using a wooden stick without harming the frog.
+When enough kambô has been collected, it is dried on a so-called “kambô stick,” and the frog is freed back into the wild.

-The shaman then applies small dots or “points” of dried kambô excretion to the burns or “gates”, as they are called, where, thanks to kambô’s vasoactive chemical constituents, they are rapidly absorbed into the bloodstream.
+Before applying kambô, a test “point” is often used to determine whether the ceremony participant will experience any adverse effects.
+The shaman then applies small points of dried kambô excretion to the burns or “gates,” where they are rapidly absorbed into the bloodstream.

 Five points of kambô is a common dose, however, anywhere from 2 and 10 points may be applied to participants depending on body weight, previous experience, reasons for participation, and, sometimes, the shaman's preference.